Tribes of Hindukush

 Overview

-The unique Kailash Valley, remaining minority of approximately 3500 people (known as the Wearers of Black Robes) living in three isolated but beautiful valleys known as Bumburet, Rambur and Berir.
-The people of Kailash have a rich culture and are very strong footed about their identity.
+The unique Kalash Valley, remaining minority of approximately 3500 people (known as the Wearers of Black Robes) living in three isolated but beautiful valleys known as Bumburet, Rambur and Berir.
+The people of Kalash have a rich culture and are very strong footed about their identity.
 These people stand out from the remaining tribes, cultures and communities due to their distinct traditions, religious practices and festivals.

-UNESCO listed Kailash culture as “Intangible Cultural Heritage” in November 2018.
-The people of Kailash celebrate many festivals during the year but notable festivals are three, the spring feast Chilam Joshi, in May, Uchal or Utchal, in August and Choimus, in winter.
+UNESCO listed Kalash culture as “Intangible Cultural Heritage” in November 2018.
+The people of Kalash celebrate many festivals during the year but notable festivals are three, the spring feast Chilam Joshi, in May, Uchal or Utchal, in August and Choimus, in winter.

 Choimus festival is celebrated in winter season.
 During the festival, purity is of the utmost important factor and celibacy is enforced throughout the days of the event so all the people will be in pure mind when Balmain visits the valley.
 All the people must be cleansed in ritual bathing the week before the festival begins.